Skip to Content

 18. The full person does not understand the needs of the hungry

-The first is the obvious one – if you’ve never been hungry, you can’t understand what starvation feels like.
+There are two ways to interpret this quote – the first is that if you’ve never been hungry, you can’t understand what starvation feels like.

 The second is that, if you’ve never been in a certain situation, you can never truly emphasise with a person that has.